 Joining the nursing profession gives you almost limitless opportunities to make a career for yourself.
-Some registered nurses (RNs) don’t want to work full time — and that’s okay!
-After getting a little experience, many RNs work as float pool nurses – that is, they work as needed instead of full-time.
+Some registered nurses (RNs) don’t want to work full time, and that’s okay!
+After getting a little experience, many RNs work as float pool nurses — that is, they work as needed instead of full time.

-Float pool nurses may join full time staff members at a hospital to help cover staffing shortages, or they may be called to work if a facility has a high patient volume.
+They’re also different from per diem nurses, who typically work by the day in various locations.
 The great thing about nursing float pools is that you can accept shifts that best suit your lifestyle; there is never any contractual obligation to work if you cannot or do not want to.

 What Are the Typical Responsibilities of a Float Pool Nurse?

-Float pool nurses have all the same responsibilities of a full time RN.
+Float pool nurses have all the same responsibilities of a full-time RN.
 However, they need to be prepared to work in almost any clinical environment.
 Healthcare facilities will call upon float pool nurses whenever the need arises — this means that you may work on a med-surg floor for one shift, then pick up a second shift on a stepdown unit.

 Float pool nurses must be competent in all aspects of patient care.
 As registered nurses, all float pool nurses complete a variety of tasks and duties each shift, including:

-- Administering and monitoring medications.
+• Administering and monitoring medications

-- Assisting patients with their daily activities.
+• Assisting patients with their daily activities

-- Completing and documenting physical assessments.
+• Completing and documenting physical assessments

-- Educating patients on their diagnosis and treatment plan.
+• Educating patients on their diagnosis and treatment plan

-- Performing basic and advanced life support if necessary.
+• Performing basic and advanced life support if necessary

-- Preparing patients for surgery or other bedside procedures.
+• Preparing patients for surgery or other bedside procedures

-- Reviewing and maintaining medical records.
+• Reviewing and maintaining medical records

-- Supervising other nurses and nursing students.
+• Supervising other nurses and nursing students

 Many nurses who work float pools help patients in long-term care facilities.
 They help patients bathe and dress themselves, eat, and complete daily chores or other tasks.
 In many cases, long-term care float pool nurses move between facilities that are part of the same health system.